mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 First, get the Identity Store ID associated with your IAM Identity Center instance.

 Replace "arn:aws:sso:::instance/ssoins-abcd1234xmpl" with the ARN of your IAM Identity Center instance.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin describe-instance \